dasic002/virtual_recipe_book/README.md

   - Otherwise, our code does verify the user is authenticated and has the rights to access a given page and will redirect to the relevant error responses as appropriate.

 #### Alert messages
-Alert messages have been enabled to provide the user with feedback on actions taken, be it notify of successfull registration, login, logout, recipe or comment created, edited or deleted.<br>
+Alert messages have been enabled to provide the user with feedback on actions taken, be it notify of successful registration, login, logout, recipe or comment created, edited or deleted.<br>
+A javascript file triggers the auto close function of alerts, after 5 seconds, it gently fades the alert out and slides up the div.<br>
 ![Confirmation recipe created alert](docs/images/feat_alert-recipe-added.PNG)

 #### HTTP Error pages